sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-graphical2-datapreview/data-warehouse-cloud-graphical2-datapreview.md

 ### Understand join cardinalities

 The cardinality between two or more tables shows how the join relationships are between rows of one table and rows in a second table, that is, it describes how many entries of one table correspond to the entries of another table. **Join cardinalities** enables optimized database execution plans and performance.
-Please see here the types of join cardinalities that SAP Data Warehouse Cloud supports in the graphical view builder.
+Please see here the types of join cardinalities that SAP Datasphere supports in the graphical view builder.

 -	Many to Many
 -	Many to One